Is Windows Security good enough to foil the bad guys? (safety)

 Trend Micro and Norton.
 Sure there are others but these are the ones we are familiar with and trust.

 We recently reviewed Trend Micro’s top package Trend Micro Device Security Ultimate – excellent broad-spectrum protection (website here), which is the ‘Swiss Army Knife’ approach.
 We have only been using it for a month, but its unique hardware-based Home Network Security is extremely good.
 It costs $37.40 each for ten devices for two years – very cost-effective.
-If you don’t need the kitchen sink, then Trend Micro Security Basic is good value, covering six devices for two years for <$15 each.
+If you don’t need everything, then Trend Micro Security Basic is good value, covering six devices for two years for <$15 each.

 We have not reviewed Norton for some time (mainly because we try not to review software), but Norton 360 Advanced looks pretty good, and previous tests show it has little system performance impact.